-Thanksgiving 2015 is particularly marred by grim milestones we have incurred this year.
-We now have a Supreme Court that can countermand the laws of the Supreme God our Founding Fathers beseeched on Thanksgiving, and redefine the institution of marriage – the core of civilization and family itself – from the federal bench.
+Thanksgiving 2015 is particularly marred by grim milestones we have reached this year.
+We now have a Supreme Court that can countermand the laws of the Supreme God our Founding Fathers beseeched on Thanksgiving and redefine the institution of marriage – the core of civilization and family itself – from the federal bench.

-We’ve gone from promoting the virtues of public and private devotion of religion to eradicating God from the public square entirely.
-Just this year, the Oklahoma Supreme Court ordered a replica of the Ten Commandments to be removed from the State Capitol.
+We’ve gone from promoting the virtues of public and private devotion to religion to eradicating God from the public square entirely.
+Just this year, the Oklahoma Supreme Court ordered a replica of the Ten Commandments to be removed from the state capitol.

-Whereas our founders viewed the promotion of religious virtue as the indispensable means of securing liberty and prosperity, our existing state and federal governments are embarking on a pagan inquisition and harness secularism as a means of violating the most sacred liberties – freedom of conscience and private property.
+Whereas our Founders viewed the promotion of religious virtue as the indispensable means of securing liberty and prosperity, our existing state and federal governments are embarking on a pagan inquisition and harnessing secularism as a means of violating the most sacred liberties – freedom of conscience and private property.

 This was a year when individuals were fined and had their livelihood confiscated for declining to violate their religious principles with their own private property.
-As we commemorate the pilgrims who became pioneers for a new country founded upon religious freedom, that same nation has been transformed, at an elite level, into a society that is intolerant of religion – except Sharia law, which ironically, encourages religious intolerance toward others.
+As we commemorate the Pilgrims who became pioneers for a new country founded upon religious freedom, that same nation has been transformed into a society that is intolerant of religion – except Sharia law, which, ironically, encourages religious intolerance toward others.

-It was the year where we have seen the breakdown of the family, of civil order, of borders, and the culmination of years’ worth of growing dependency on government, instead of God.
+It was the year in which we have seen the breakdown of the family, of civil order, and of borders, as well as the culmination of years’ worth of growing dependency on government instead of God.

 At its heart, the breakdown of family and faith has led to all the other social and fiscal problems we are witnessing.
-This is why Sarah Hale felt Thanksgiving should be on par with Independence Day in terms of a foundational national holiday.
+This is why Sarah Hale felt Thanksgiving should be on par with Independence Day as a foundational national holiday.

 Now that we have repudiated the Bible and defiled the Constitution, we have embraced the bayonet.
 We have embraced the bayonet of a large and overbearing government that is now the steward of liberty rather than its protector.
 In addition, we have embraced the bayonet of radical Islam.

-Europe’s impending conquest at the hands of the Islamists was rooted in its own rotting social and moral values that has weakened the core of its civilization and made it susceptible to outside invaders who are all too eager to fill that religious vacuum.
-America has held onto its core values for longer than Europe, but predictably, the rise of Islamic influence in America is occurring commensurately to the erosion of its own Judeo-Christian values.
+Europe’s impending conquest by the Islamists is rooted in the rot of its own social and moral values that has weakened the core of its civilization and made it susceptible to outside invaders who are all too eager to fill that religious vacuum.
+America has held onto its core values for longer than Europe, but predictably, the rise of Islamic influence in America is occurring alongside the erosion of its own Judeo-Christian values.

-The decline of faith and family in this country has led to the decline of American values and that lack of appreciation for our own history and virtue.
+The decline of faith and family in this country has led to the decline of American values.
 The misunderstanding of what is so great about America, or indeed if it is great or exceptional at all, is what is driving the elites to fundamentally transform America through a pagan inquisition and through unbridled and imprudent immigration.
 The misunderstanding of what George Washington desired — a nation united behind a “common cause” encountering “common dangers, sufferings, and successes” — has been supplanted by the religion of multiculturalism.

 As early as 1989, at the end of his farewell address, Ronald Reagan warned about the ill effects of the loss of American patriotism and appreciation for our heritage on the future generation – the one that is today leading our society.
-He noted that our history, such as the reason “why the pilgrims came here” had been distorted based on what is in fashion, not what’s important.
-Contrasting the growing movement of moral relativism, multiculturalism, and post-Americanism to the America he grew up in, Reagan observed the following:
+He noted that our history, such as the reason “why the pilgrims came here,” had been distorted based on what is in fashion, not what’s important.
+Contrasting the growing movement of moral relativism, multiculturalism, and post-Americanism to the America he grew up in, Reagan observed: